koios-intelligence/slate/source/index.html.md

 }
 ```

-This endpoint updates specific user information in the "basic data" database.
+This endpoint updates specific user information in the <code>basicUserData</code> database.

 ### HTTP Request